DECODEproject/decode-app/README.md

 ## Available Scripts

+If you are rebuilding the app, you may want to clean the cache and remove the **node_modules** folder:

+### `yarn cache clean`

+And if you are on Linux, do:

+### `rm -rf node_modules`

 In the project directory, you can run:

 ### `yarn start`

 Starts the Metro bundler to serve the Javascript code in the development environment.
+Then in a different terminal, run one of the following:

 ### `yarn run-ios`